kaisdewani/seasons-react/README.md

-Created a small react project that takes a users location and shows them either winter or summer.
+Created a react project that takes a users location and shows them either winter or summer.

 User's location using Geolocation Api from MDN.